spring-projects/spring-boot/docs/howto.md

 context.
 If a bean you add is of a type that would have been included by default anyway (like `MappingJackson2HttpMessageConverter` for JSON conversions) then it will replace the default value.
-A convenience bean is provided of type `MessageConverters` (always available if you use the default MVC configuration) which has some useful methods to access the default and user-enhanced message converters (useful, for example if you want to manually inject them into a custom
+A convenience bean is provided of type `HttpMessageConverters` (always available if you use the default MVC configuration) which has some useful methods to access the default and user-enhanced message converters (useful, for example if you want to manually inject them into a custom